The Civil Division is responsible for processing, serving and enforcing court orders and a variety of other documents issued by the courts.

-This includes "Notice" process -- including Small Claims, Subpoena, and Summons and Complaint -- and "Enforcement" process, which includes Writ of Execution, Claim and Delivery, or Writ of Assistance.
+This includes "Notice" process -- including Small Claim, Subpoena, and Summons and Complaint -- and "Enforcement" process, which includes Writ of Execution, Claim and Delivery, or Writ of Assistance.

 This Civil unit provides transportation for jail inmates to and from the courts.
-It also provides security for the Clackamas County Courthouse, its employees and its occupants.
-This unit also transports inmates to and from other facilities within the state -- including other county jails or state prisons.
+It also provides security for the Clackamas County Courthouse complex (including the courthouse, law library, and annexes), its employees and its occupants.

 Clackamas County has a self-insurance program -- and the Sheriff's Office is a full participant.
 Our Civil Division Commander represents the Sheriff's concerns and coordinates with the County Risk Management Program.

 It depends on the type of paper and on the volume of active papers.
 Some papers are higher priorities than others.
 We will make attempt(s) until papers are served, or until we can show the person is not servable, or the date on the paper(s) expires.40046

 No. Fees paid to the Sheriff are for processing and attempting service.
 In almost all instances several attempts are made at different times/days if the respondent is not contacted on the first attempt.40046